Skip to main content Skip to accessibility

 In 2023, Jersey emitted 357,626 tCO2eq.
 This is roughly 3.5 tCO2eq per person.
 Between 1990 and 2023, emissions in Jersey decreased by 48%.
 This reduction is largely due to a decrease in emissions from energy supply.

-The electric vehicle purchase incentive closed in 2024 due to popular demand, the electric vehicle charger incentive remains available.
+The electric vehicle purchase incentive closed in 2024 following full allocation of the allocated budget for this scheme.
+The electric vehicle charger incentive remains available.

-Emissions from the residential sector accounted for 14% of total emissions in the 2023 inventory and have decreased by 55% since 1990.
-Almost all emissions are from the burning of fuels in homes, mainly for heating and cooking.
+Emissions from the residential sector accounted for 14% of total emissions in the 2023 inventory, having decreased by 55% since 1990.
+Almost all residential emissions are from the burning of fuels in homes, mainly from heating and cooking.
 Switching from fossil fuel powered heating systems to low carbon alternatives has a significant impact on emissions.
 Government funding is available for this through the low carbon heating incentive.

 Emissions from the agriculture sector have reduced by 32% from 1990 to 2023.
 The largest agriculture emissions source in 2023 was from raising animals for meat and milk.